-Climbing Gannett Peak via Titcomb Basin: The Highest Peak in Wyoming
+Climbing Gannett Peak via Titcomb Basin: The Tallest Peak in Wyoming

 Distance: 44.3 miles / 71.3 km